egbuck/ormm/docs/source/index.rst

   or other modeling software are not available.
 - From what I understand, Microsoft has been trying to phase out VBA and move to Javascript.
   If this happens, this could significantly impact whether or not his packages will work.
-- While his website and packages are still available `here <https://www.me.utexas.edu/~jensen/ORMM/>`_, some sections are/may become unusable.
+- His website and packages used to be available
-  The animations rely on Flash, which is being phased out in google chrome and other web browsers.
+  `here <https://www.me.utexas.edu/~jensen/ORMM/>`_, but currently I at least have not been able to load this webpage anymore - I'm not sure if UTexas took it down or not.

 This python package aims to accomplish some of the same goals as Paul Jensen's website and add-ins did, mainly to